igorescobar/nodejs-playground/crosswords/README.md

     A N M R J W O R D S
     T O I C H Q C Z R A
     Have fun! :)

+## Noobie mode
+> It's just a mode to help you to identify the words more easily

 `node start.js --noobie`